Oxford, England

 Program Overview

 Revel in a new academic experience at one of the world’s most renowned universities.
-Learning gets personal at Oxford, with small class sizes, seasoned faculty, and a focus on rigorous discussion and critical thinking.
-Psychology, creative writing, artificial intelligence—Oxford’s summer range has it all.
+Learning gets personal at Oxford, with the famed tutorial system and small class sizes, seasoned faculty, and a focus on rigorous discussion and critical thinking.
+Psychology, Creative Writing, Artificial Intelligence – the Lady Margaret Hall summer program offers a range of subject options, all led by experts in their fields.

 Lady Margaret Hall is a great option for engineering and computer science, political science, economics, psychology, and literature.